jcrist/msgspec/docs/source/supported-types.rst

 ``datetime``
 ------------

-The encoding used for `datetime.datetime` objects dependends on both the protocol and whether these objects are timezone-aware_ or timezone-naive:
+The encoding used for `datetime.datetime` objects depends on both the protocol and whether these objects are timezone-aware_ or timezone-naive:

 - **JSON**: Timezone-aware datetimes are encoded as RFC3339_ compatible